sensible-hq/sensible-docs/readme-sync/v0/integrations/4000 - quick-extraction/index.md

 2. Select **Document** for single-document files or **Portfolio** for [documents bundled into a single file](doc:portfolio).

-3. In the **Document type** dropdown in the right pane, select the category that describes your document, for example, `resumes` or `tax_forms`.
+3. In the **Document type** dropdown in the right pane, select the category that describes your document, for example, `resumes` or `bank_statements`.
 For portfolios, select multiple types.

-   If you haven't created your own document type, select `sensible_instruct_basics / Auto select` .
+   Note: If you haven't created your own document type, select `sensible_instruct_basics / Auto select` .
 The `sensible_instruct_basics` document type contains interactive examples for bank statements, resumes, and contracts.
 If you specify `Auto select`,  Sensible automatically detects the best-fitting extraction configuration, or "config", for the document you upload.

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_instruct_11.png)